NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 This relies on the fact that NSO will not have any indentation in the commands sent to the device (as opposed to the indentation usually present in the output from `show running-config`).

-## Tail-f CLI NED Annotations <a href="#tail-f-cli-ned-annotations" id="tail-f-cli-ned-annotations"></a>
+### Tail-f CLI NED Annotations <a href="#ncs.development.ned.cliannotintro" id="ncs.development.ned.cliannotintro"></a>

 The typical Cisco CLI has two major modes, operational mode and configure mode.
 In addition, the configure mode has submodes.
 For example, interfaces are configured in a submode that is entered by giving the command `interface <InterfaceType> <Number>`.
 Exiting a submode, i.e. giving the **exit** command, leaves you in the parent mode.
 Submodes can also be embedded in other submodes.

-In a typical Cisco CLI, you do not necessary have to exit a submode to execute a command in a parent mode.
+In a typical Cisco CLI, you do not necessarily have to exit a submode to execute a command in a parent mode.
 In fact, the output of the command `show running-config` hardly contains any exit commands.
 Instead, there is an exclamation mark, `!`, to indicate that a submode is done, which is only a comment.
 The config is formatted to rely on the fact that if a command isn't found in the current submode, the CLI engine searches for the command in its parent mode.

 Another interesting mapping problem is how to interpret the **no** command when multiple leaves are given on a command line.
 Consider the model: